michaljerabek/CSS-Gallery/README.md

 # CSS Gallery
-Image gallery using only CSS
+Image gallery using only CSS that "works" even in IE7